modofunjs/modofun/README.md

 exports.user = app
 ```

-Which responds with a 400 error if the request doesn't match the expected function arity.
+Which generates a 400 error if the request doesn't match the expected function arity.

 ## Specification